 - working out whether the means is ‘proportionate’ is a balancing exercise: does the importance of the aim outweigh any discriminatory effects of the unfavourable treatment?

-Where having a protected characteristic is an occupational requirement, certain jobs can be reserved for people with that protected characteristic (for example women support workers in women's refuges; ministers of religion).
+Where having a protected characteristic is an occupational requirement, certain jobs can be reserved for people with that protected characteristic (for example, women support workers in women's refuges; ministers of religion).

-For example, to help people sharing a particular protected characteristic to apply for jobs or to be developed for promotion.
+For example, to help people sharing a particular protected characteristic to apply for a job or to be developed for promotion.
 These steps might include providing work experience, mentoring or training.

-When an organisation is providing services, these are steps it can take to enable or encourage people from groups who share a protected characteristic to participate, or overcome a particular disadvantage that they have.
+When an organisation is providing services, these are steps it can take to help or encourage people from groups who share a protected characteristic to participate, or overcome a particular disadvantage that they have.

 The Equality Act protects against discrimination in the workplace when you are:

-- Applying for a job.
+- applying for a job

-- Offered a job on certain terms and conditions.
+- offered a job on certain terms and conditions

-- Seeking opportunities for training and promotion.
+- looking for opportunities for training and promotion

-- Trying to access work-related benefits.
+- trying to access work-related benefits

-- Going through disciplinary / grievance procedures.
+- going through disciplinary or grievance procedures

-- Dealing with your working environment.
+- dealing with your working environment

-- Being dismissed or made redundant.
+- being sacked or made redundant

-- Seeking or being given job references.
+- looking for, or being given, job references

-Last updated: 25 Apr 2018
+Last updated: 08 Jun 2018